Start with the job that matters most

 - Must stay in Gmail: If your team already works in Gmail all day, moving into a separate email app is a bigger workflow choice than most comparison pages admit.

-- Must support review before send: If the draft needs a human check before it goes out, treat that as a hard buying requirement upfront.
+- Must support review before send: If the draft needs a human check before it goes out, treat review and approval as hard buying requirements upfront.

-- Must work for messages where wording matters: Some tools are fine for speed and cleanup but weaker when a thread needs judgment, clearer follow-up, or language you want attached to your name.
+- Must work for messages where wording matters: Some tools are fine for speed and cleanup but weaker when a thread needs judgment, connected context, source rules, or a clearer next-touch decision.

 3 things to watch for in any trial